 TGbe editor: Please change the following paragraph in 25.3.18:

-When a non-AP MLD with dot11EHTEMLMROptionActivated equal to true (re)associates with an AP MLD, the EMLMR mode is disabled by default.
-If a non-AP MLD with dot11EHTEMLMROptionActivated equal to true intends to enable or disable EMLMR mode after association with an AP MLD that sets its EMLMR Support subfield to 1, then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 or 0, respectively.
+(#16656, 16303)When a non-AP MLD with dot11EHTEMLMROptionActivated equal to true (re)associates with an AP MLD, the EMLMR mode is disabled by default.
+If a non-AP MLD with dot11EHTEMLMROptionActivated equal to true intends to enable EMLMR mode, disable EMLMR mode, or update the Nss in enabled EMLMR mode after association with an AP MLD that sets its EMLMR Support subfield to 1, then a non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 or 0, respectively.

 TGbe editor: Please add the following text before the last paragraph in 25.3.18:

+(#15923, 16430)The first AP affiliated with an AP MLD should not perform the frame exchanges with an EMLMR STA affiliated with a non-AP MLD at the TBTT of second AP affiliated with the AP MLD if the link where the second AP works is an EMLMR link of the non-AP MLD.

+(#16430, 17988) The first AP affiliated with an AP MLD should not perform the frame exchanges with an EMLMR STA affiliated with a non-AP MLD if the second AP affiliated with the AP MLD in a link which is an EMLMR link of the non-AP MLD is transmit group-addressed frames.